JessicaJuliet/irish-gold-distillers/README.md

 The hero image and headings are a key component of the website as they allow the user to quickly establish the purpose of the site.
 The CTA directs the user directly to its interactive search functionality.

+On mobile, the H1 and CTA are removed from the hero image to not obstruct the image, however the H2 remains to ensure the website's purpose is clear.

 > As a first-time visitor, I want to be able to quickly identify that the website provides information on whiskey distilleries in Ireland

 > As a first-time visitor, I want to see a visually pleasing website with attractive whiskey imagery